p3032m/Netflix-Clone/README.md

 </div>
 <!-- Simply add more selectors and corresponding
 tab content for each selector -->
-Also (Just a thought), You could advance this by adding some animations to the selector borders etc.

 Features in Development
 I might add the other pages on the Netflix website if I ever come back to refactor ^-^